ssMaritime

 SS Constitution seen laid up at Portland in 1996

 On November 5, 1997, Constitution departed Portland where she had been laid up, under tow by the Chinese Ocean going tug De Da.
 Twelve days after departure, Whilst under tow heading for an Asian breakers yard, located about 700 miles north of Hawaii, Constitution started to take on water, and due to he imminent sinking the tug cut her loose.
 On November 17, 1997, the once magnificent Constitution slipped beneath the waves and into history.
 I personally feel that seemed a better end for this fine ship than hundreds of blowtorches cutting her up!
-After her demise, her older sister SS Independence became the last US built ocean liner to sail under the American flag.

 SS Independence seen after her last refit

-Bankruptcy - the end of an era
+Bankruptcy - The end of an era & What of the Ship?

 On October 19, 2001, American Global Line, owners of the American Hawaii Line declared bankruptcy.
 On October 30, 2001 the grand lady SS Independence departed Honolulu at 1300 hrs sailing for San Francisco.
 On November 8, she sailed past San Francisco’s Pier 39 at 10:30 am.
 American Maritime Historian Peter Knego noted; that “the fireboat Phoenix greeted and accompanied Independence from the Golden Gate Bridge to the San Francisco-Oakland Bay Bridge.”
 The SS Independence was now the property of the US Maritime Administration, docked was at the former Alameda Naval Station.
 On January 25, 2002: she was moved to San Francisco’s pier 50.